onitake/gsl-firmware/README.md

 extraction and preparation of firmware images.

 The firmware files were extracted from Android and Windows device drivers, as published by device manufacturers.
-They are meant to be used by people who prefer to replace the operating system intended by the manufacturer, for example a generic Linux distribution such as Debian or Ubuntu.
+They are intended for people who prefer to replace the shipped operating system with a generic Linux distribution such as Debian or Ubuntu.

 The files may be covered by proprietary licenses or copyright.
+Please consult the manufacturer's website or device documentation for more information.

-Conversely, everything in the tools directory is published under the GNU General Public license v2, as laid out in [tools/LICENSE](tools/LICENSE).
+In contrast, everything in the tools directory is published under the GNU General Public license v2, as laid out in [tools/LICENSE](tools/LICENSE).